vastutsav/command-line-quick-reference/README.md

 # 4. Filename expansion
 - a wildcard character is a character that is used to represent one or more characters in a filename or foldername.
+- file globbing is the operation that recognizes these wildcard characters and does the expansion.

 wildcard | description                                                        | example      | matches                           | does not match
 ---      | ---                                                                | ---          | ---                               | ---